| | | | | |

 Logitech

 One of the first brands you’re likely to encounter when looking for a sim racing wheel for gaming consoles is Logitech.
-While this brand primarily focuses on the entry-level segment of the market, some of the most competitive and successful sim drivers in the world swear by the company’s easy-to-use and robust gear, and in the world of eSports, Logitech is renowned for organising some of the best and most lucrative competitions in sim racing.
+While this brand primarily focuses on the entry-level segment of the market, some of the most competitive and successful sim drivers in the world swear by the company’s easy-to-use and well-built gear, and in the world of eSports, Logitech is renowned for organising some of the best and most lucrative competitions in sim racing.

 G29